zwj-tina/neoadjuvant-treatment-of-NSCLC/main_figure/figure1_and_related_supplemental_figure/README.md

 used to generate the figure for consistency assessment of MPR in Supplemental Figure S1

 ## metadata analysis
-used to generate the waterwall plot in Figure 1, as well as calculating pCR and MPR rates.
+used to generate the waterfall plot in Figure 1, as well as calculating pCR and MPR rates.